YoruNoHikage/YoruNoHikage.github.io/articles/2020-07-20-statically-generated-sitemap-in-nextjs-9-3/index.md

 **But I know this is not what you want.**

-Either way, your file is not generated statically and if you're like, you know you can go f... yourself if you try to glob the filesystem on now.sh.
+Either way, your file is not generated statically and if you're like me, you know you can go f... yourself if you try to glob the filesystem on now.sh.

 ## So how can I render it statically during the build process?